gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 What is special about a generator compared to other *iterables* in Python such as lists, is that the generator will start evaluating itself and yielding output one by one only after iteration has started.
 Thus, minimal intermediate data is created and stored in memory.

-As an example, say that we have a file, `chr_y.fa`, containing a bit of DNA sequence data from the human [Y chromosome](http://en.wikipedia.org/wiki/Y_chromosome) in the ubiquotous [FASTA file format](http://en.wikipedia.org/wiki/FASTA_format), where the ASCII letters A, C, G, T represent their counterparts in the four-letter "[DNA alphabet](http://en.wikipedia.org/wiki/Nucleic_acid_notation)":
+As an example, say that we have a file, `chr_y.fa`, containing a bit of DNA sequence data from the human [Y chromosome](http://en.wikipedia.org/wiki/Y_chromosome) in the ubiquitous [FASTA file format](http://en.wikipedia.org/wiki/FASTA_format), where the ASCII letters A, C, G, T represent their counterparts in the four-letter "[DNA alphabet](http://en.wikipedia.org/wiki/Nucleic_acid_notation)":

 **chr_y.fa:**
 ````fasta